brunoruviaro/ardour4-tutorial/_posts/2014-09-29-an-overview-of-the-interface.md

 ### Tracks and Busses

 Just below the Rulers is where Tracks and Busses are displayed.
-In the example below, you can see one Bus called "*master*" and one Track called "*My Track*".
-"My Track" also contains one region, which represents an audio file with a drawing of its waveform.
+In the example below, you can see one Bus called "*Master*" and one Track called "*MyTrack*".
+MyTrack also contains one region, which represents an audio file with a drawing of its waveform.
 More information on Tracks and Busses can be found in the **Creating a Track or Bus** chapter.